dobriban/stat-ml-edu/README.md

 # Complements
 ## Optimization

-- [Boyd and Vandenberghe: Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/) - Good user and algorithm-focused book on convex optimization.
+- [Boyd and Vandenberghe: Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/) - Good user- and algorithm-focused book on convex optimization.
 Mathematically rigorous and clean, but does not go deep in the theory.
 - [Nesterov: Introductory Lectures on Convex Optimization: A Basic Course](https://www.amazon.com/Introductory-Lectures-Convex-Optimization-Applied/dp/1402075537/) - A deep dive into convex optimization theory, including optimality results.
 - [Duchi: Introductory Lectures on Stochastic Optimization](https://stanford.edu/~jduchi/PCMIConvex/Duchi16.pdf)

 ## Probability
 ### Concentration inequalities
 - [Boucheron, Lugosi, Massart: Concentration Inequalities: A Nonasymptotic Theory of Independence](https://www.amazon.com/Concentration-Inequalities-Nonasymptotic-Theory-Independence/dp/019876765X/) - Standard reference on concentration inequalities, very useful in proofs in the area.
+- [Vershynin: High-Dimensional Probability: An Introduction with Applications in Data Science](https://www.math.uci.edu/~rvershyn/papers/HDP-book/HDP-book.html) - Another standard reference in the area, with citable and usable results.
+Also has some example applications to covariance estimation, graph estimation, etc.

 ### Chaining
 - [Talagrand: Upper and Lower Bounds for Stochastic Processes](https://michel.talagrand.net/ULB.pdf) - Readable, but rigorous and complete.